rbisdorff/Digraph3/docSphinx/tutorial.rst

 0. A **name** attribute, holding usually the actual name of the stored instance that was used to create the instance;
 1. A collection of digraph nodes called **actions** (decision actions): an ordered dictionary of nodes with at least a 'name' attribute;
-2. An **order** attribute containig the number of graph nodes (length of the actions dictionary) automatically added by the object constructor;
+2. An **order** attribute containing the number of graph nodes (length of the actions dictionary) automatically added by the object constructor;
 3. A logical characteristic **valuationdomain**, a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true);
 4. The digraph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a decimal characteristic value in the range of the previous valuation domain;
 5. Its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor;